JitaoZheng/SLR_GraspableTargetDetection/README.md

 # SRL_GraspableTargetDetection
-Create graspable target detection for legged robot
+Geometry based graspable target detection for legged robots.

+Originated in the Space Robotics Lab (SRL) of the Tohoku University.
+Based on ClimbLab (Uno et al. 2022).

 ## Authors and Maintainers